pierre-24/stdlite/docs/includes/API.md

   }
   ```

-+ Apart from the creator functions (`stdl_*_new()`), the principle for outputs is "bring-your-own-space".
++ Apart from the creator functions (`stdl_*_new()`) and cases where the size of the output is not known (such as in the selection of CSFs), the principle for outputs is "bring-your-own-space".
-  In other words, outputs of functions (especially arrays) must have been allocated to their correct size.
+  In other words, unless otherwise mentioned, outputs of functions (especially arrays) must have been allocated to their correct size.

 ## Specific topics